-A minimum of 15 weeks (70 contact days) and a total of 405 hours for the student's final senior semester will be spent in interning with a local business.
+A minimum of 15 weeks (70 contact days) and a total of 405 hours for the student's final senior semester will be spent in an internship in their area of expressed interest.
 Storm days do not count as contact days.
 Both student's mentor supervisor and college supervisor will be working very closely with you to ensure that you receive every opportunity possible to develop skills that will lead to a successful career in OLM.
 During this semester, the cohort will meet once a week to work on their portfolio project.
+This may include online meetings for those with internships outside of the local community.

-One of the most important parts of internship is to be committed to it like a fulltime position.
-If there is any possible way you think you will not be able to do the hours and days stated above please notify your internship college supervisor.
+One of the most important parts of the internship is to be committed to it like a full time position.
+If there is any possible way you think you will not be able to do the hours and days stated above please notify your internship college supervisor immediately.

-Students will be assigned to different businesses depending on the availability of the business.
-Internships are very important to the program to provide that hands on experience that you can't get in the class room.
+Students will be assigned to different businesses or organizations, depending on availability, need, and fit.
+Internships are very important to the program to provide that hands-on experience that you can't get in the classroom.
 It is also very important for the learner to take advantage of the experience.
-During your experience all of your knowledge and skills you have gained will prepare you for your internship.
+During your experience all of your knowledge and skills you have gained in the program will prepare you for your internship.
+Although your internship college supervisor will work to provide you with a specific internship in your area of interest, each internship will be competitive and you must provide the business or organization a complete resume and an opportunity to interview.

 Attendance: Since the student's mentor depends on you to be an essential member of the leadership team in the organization, students may not take days or time off from internship without receiving prior approval from the instructor or college supervisor.
 Illness and other personal issues arise at times and there may be a need to be absent.
 In the case of any absence, you must contact your college supervisor, mentor supervisor, or instructor prior to absence.
-At the beginning of each placement, student should discuss with mentor instructor and college supervisor the best way to make contact.
+At the beginning of each placement, students should discuss with the mentor instructor and college supervisor the best way to make contact.

-Calendar: Student are expected to adhere to the TMCC academic calendar.
-Student will be expected to attend campus activities if instructed by the instructor of the program.
+Calendar: Students are expected to adhere to the TMCC academic calendar.
+Students will be expected to attend campus activities if instructed by the instructor of the program.

 Extracurricular Activities: Students may also be asked to do extracurricular activities or donate time in participation for Leadership & Management Program.
-Examples of donating time may include taking donations, participating in delivery of food baskets, volunteering at retirement home, soup kitchens, clothing drives which may take place on the weekends.
+Examples of donating time may include taking donations, participating in delivery of food baskets, volunteering at the retirement home, soup kitchens, clothing drives which may take place on the weekends.
 Extracurricular activities include American Indian Business Leaders (AIBL), working at local food pantry, working with youth shelter, volunteering at nursing homes or retirement homes, joining the student senate, and student representative.
 All activities are not just great for your resume but also provide examples of leadership.
 Leadership is not always being a leader that takes the organization into a new direction but it's also someone that does extra work the Seven Teachings.